A Guide to Obsidian: Local, Markdown-Powered Networked Notes

 Obsidian is a note-taking and knowledge management app by the people who created Dynalist, a popular online outliner and one of my favorite tools.
 They think of it as “an IDE for your notes.”
 It lets you turn a collection of plain text files into a rich network of linked thought.
+Get started quickly with this Obsidian notes tutorial.

 Obsidian’s data is stored in a local folder of Markdown files.
 The app’s powerful linking and backlinking features turn these separate files into a knowledge base that operates as your second brain.
 I was initially underwhelmed with the application until I discovered the extensive functionality that can be added through plugins.
 You can really make it your own.